This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 Here are some ways to help prepare your home for a hurricane.

-● Cover windows and doors.
-Nail pieces of plywood to the outside window frames or install permanent storm shutters to protect your windows.
+● Cover windows and doors: Nail pieces of plywood to the outside window frames or install permanent storm shutters to protect your windows.

 Know your evacuation route.
 Image courtesy of Shutterstock